zaneHarrison/bio-site/README.md

 nvm install node
 ```

+to install Node.js

 9. Run the command:

 ```bash
 npm install
 ```

+to install the project dependencies

 10. Run the command:

 ```bash
 npm run dev
 ```

+to start the development server.
+It can be stopped with ctrl + C

 11. Open http://localhost:3000/ in a browser window to view the site